 In Korea, the government has specific conditions and penalties for trash and recycling.
-So, this post will help inform you of the recycling in Korea rules and regulations by the Korean government.
+So, this post will help inform you of the garbage disposal and recycling in Korea rules and regulations by the Korean government.

 The trash in Korea is thrown away using biodegradable bags.
 Anything that can be burned in fire is thrown away inside the bags.
 Make sure to throw away the proper products and recycle the ones you cannot.

-In addition, there are three types of bin bags.
+You can easily get garbage bags in any of the supermarkets, nearby shopping stores, convenience stores, and marts.
+One thing you need to know before purchase is that there are three types of bin bags.
 The first category is the garbage bags, the second is the recycle bags, and the third is the food waste garbage bags.
 There are different sizes and pricing varies according to the size.
-You can easily get them in any of the supermarkets, nearby shopping stores, convenience stores, and marts.
-Simply ask the seller for any of these, mention the quantity and the size of the bag.
+Normally I use 10L or 20L garbage bags at home and 2L or 5L food waste bags.
+Simply ask the seller for any of these, and mention the quantity and the size of the bag.

-However, there are many cases where there might not be recycling bins in detached houses and villas.
-In those cases follow the below recycling rules.
+There are many cases where there might not be separate recycling bins in detached houses and villas.
+In those cases, follow the below recycling rules.

 - Recycled waste can be put in a regular transparent bag (not a standard plastic bag).

-- Generally, bottles, cans, and plastics can be put in one bag.
+- Generally, bottles, cans, plastics, and PET can be put together in one bag.